-- (a) At least one (1) properly certified aircraft equipped for flight instruction, with at least one (1) of those aircraft fully equipped for instrument flight instruction, and such additional types of aircraft as may be required to give flight instruction of the kind advertised. - (b) Adequate office and classroom space for students, proper restroom and seating facilities, and a student service counter, and adequate automobile parking for students and staff. - (c) Adequate facilities for storing, parking, servicing, and repairing all of its aircraft or satisfactory arrangements with other Commercial Aeronautical Operators licensed or otherwise permitted on the Airport for such services.
+- (a) At least one (1) properly certified aircraft equipped for flight instruction, and such additional types of aircraft as may be required to give flight instruction of the kind advertised. - (b) Adequate office and classroom space for students, proper restroom and seating facilities, and a student service counter, and adequate automobile parking for students and staff. - (c) Adequate facilities for storing, parking, servicing, and repairing all of its aircraft or satisfactory arrangements with other Commercial Aeronautical Operators licensed or otherwise permitted on the Airport for such services.